 The Rome Tour from the Colosseum to the Orange Gardens is a fascinating journey through the city’s birth, which soon became the undisputed Caput Mundi.
+Myths, legends, and historical testimonies will intertwine in the stories of your Private Guide.
 Ancient monuments and Roman ruins recall a glorious past when the city was already the center of western civilization.
-Its highly vital port was a center of trade and meeting between different populations.
-Myths, legends, and historical testimonies will intertwine in the stories of your Private Guide.
-The tour includes other top things to see in Rome like the circus Maximus, Teatro Marcello, and the Mouth of Truth.
+Its highly vital port on the Tiber was a trade center and meeting place between different populations.
+The tour includes other top things to see in Rome like the Circus Maximus, Teatro Marcello, and the Mouth of Truth.